Skip to main content

 News Spotlight

-Siobhan Phillips, PhD, MPH has been appointed as Interim Chief of the Division of Behavioral Medicine in the Department of Preventive Medicine at the Northwestern University Feinberg School of Medicine.
+siobhan-phillips-150Siobhan Phillips, PhD, MPH, has been appointed co-leader of the Cancer Control & Survivorship (CCS) program, joining current co-leaders Christine Rini, PhD, and Betina Yanez, PhD, who will continue in their roles.
 Dr. Phillips is currently a Professor in the Department of Preventive Medicine and the Director of Physical Activity Promotion in the Cancer Survivorship Institute at the Robert H. Lurie Comprehensive Cancer Center.
 Dr. Phillip’s interdisciplinary research is focused on understanding the determinants and outcomes of physical activity participation, designing and optimizing innovative interventions and clinical trials to maximize adherence, physical and cognitive function, health and disease outcomes, and longevity, and translating research into practice with an emphasis on cancer prevention and control.

 The Department of Preventive Medicine aims to improve the health of individuals and populations through translational research, education and training, community outreach and promotion of public health.